 - 1. It describes specific behaviour; it does not make general statements or value judgements about a person.
 This should reduce the need for the receiver to be defensive. - 2.
-It is clearly presented as the sender's own thoughts, perceptions and feelings.
-This reduces the extent to which the statements themselves can be challenged but leaves the recipient some freedom in the way it is used or declined. - 3.
-It is directed towards behaviour that the receiver is able to change.
-Comment on behaviour that the recipient is not able to change is frustrating; comment on attributes that cannot be changed is pointless and may be cruel. - 4.
+It is clearly presented as the sender's own thoughts, perceptions, and feelings.
+This reduces the extent to which the statements themselves can be challenged but leaves the recipient some freedom in how they are used or declined. - 3.
+It is directed towards behaviour that the receiver can change.
+Commenting on behaviour that the recipient is not able to change is frustrating; commenting on attributes that cannot be changed is pointless and may be cruel. - 4.
 It is offered in a way that allows both people to be sure that they are properly understood.
 The receiver should be given time to summarise the comments and express a reaction to them.
 This should lead to helpful discussions. - 5.
-It is requested by the recipient, and the sender makes sure that real feedback which might reveal a need for changed actions is wanted rather than bland reassurances. - 6.
+The recipient requests it, and the sender ensures that real feedback, which might reveal a need for changed actions, is preferred to bland reassurances. - 6.
 It is well-timed.
-This will usually mean that the receiver is ready for it, that support which may be necessary is available, that the discussion will not have to be rushed or cut short, and that it will follow without undue delay after the behaviour which is being discussed. - 7.
-It serves the needs of the receiver, or of both sender and receiver, but never of the sender alone. - 8.
-It is treated by the receiver as genuine comment by the sender.
-The sender must therefore offer genuine comment. - 9.
-Feedback is a way of giving help to people who need to know how well their actions match their intentions.
+This will usually mean that the receiver is ready for it, that support that may be necessary is available, that the discussion will not have to be rushed or cut short, and that it will follow without undue delay after the behaviour being discussed. - 7.
+It serves the needs of the receiver or of both sender and receiver but never of the sender alone. - 8.
+The receiver treats it as a genuine comment from the sender, so the sender must, therefore, offer a genuine comment. - 9.
+Feedback is a way of helping people who need to know how well their actions match their intentions.